robertokbr/WorkManager/Readme.md

 32 -d postgres
 ```
 * [Install Dbeaver](https://www.notion.so/MODULO-2-643fa9a4a8424fffa0602a07dad33646#134f91737d9e4216bf5d085c5a0c6121) - an ultimate Universal client which incorporates RDBMS and NoSQL Databases.
-* Create a postgres Database called "postgres", and config to localhost
+* Create a postgres Database called "postgres", config to localhost and run the migrations.

 ## Docker Alternative
 * ``OBS``: If you dont wanna run the database at Docker, and you preferer a simple alternative  I recommend you to change the database to Sqlite3, for this you have to: